 The biggest reason your baby still won’t sleep

 If you’re like me, you’ve tried just about everything to get your baby to fall asleep.
 The problem is, that actually might be contributing to your sleepless nights.

 You see, the biggest reason your baby will not sleep is this:

 Your baby has never had the opportunity to fall asleep on her own.

-Night after night, you have always helped her fall asleep.
+Night after night, you’ve always helped her fall asleep.
 She relied on you to rock her to sleep, to put a pacifier in her mouth throughout the night, or to feed her to sleep (never mind that she’s not even hungry).

 This goes for other sleep aids that you may not need a direct hand on, but are becoming unsustainable ways of falling asleep.
 The swaddle that comes undone after mere minutes, the swing she’s outgrowing, the motion of the car seat or stroller to fall asleep.

-Now, these strategies were necessary in the newborn stage, when she was too young to learn how to fall asleep on her own every time.
+Now, these strategies were necessary in the newborn stage, when she was too young to learn how to fall asleep on her own.
 When frequent feedings were needed because her stomach was still too small.
 And when she had no patterns to her sleep, whether that meant sleeping 20 minutes or five hours.

 When sleepless nights have gone on too long

 But now… now she’s past that age.
 Even your pediatrician is saying she can sleep through the night and take in all her calories during the day, like you and I do.